 All indoor shops throughout the state require masks so everyone can shop safely.
 Due to the restrictions caused by the pandemic, restaurants and cafés have become creative in the way they offer food and drink.
 Check with local eateries for dining options that may include outdoor service, curbside pick-up, creative service hours, etc.

 Consider making your visit a longer one with a stay at a local Maine hotel, motel, B&B or other property to enjoy a mini vacation.
-Check our Travel With Care page for important information about traveling to Maine during the pandemic.
+Check our Travel Protocols page for important information about traveling to Maine during the pandemic.

 Take a ride to Kittery, in far southern Maine, the state’s oldest incorporated town.
 A primary attraction is the stretch of outlet stores, including the Kittery Outlets and Kittery Premium Outlets, that hug Route 1.
 Included are stores such as Adidas, Barbour, Brooks Brothers, Calvin Klein, ECCO, Eddie Bauer, Orvis, Ralph Lauren and Talbots, among many others.
 Added to the abundance of national and international stores are Maine favorites including Kittery Trading Post, a sprawling sporting-goods store that’s been family owned and run for 80+ years.
 Kittery’s compact downtown section, Kittery Foreside, is a few minutes away from the Route 1 outlets.
 The downtown and areas nearby have a number of cafés and restaurants including Anju Noodle Bar, an Asian noodle house, Anneke Jans, The Black Birch, Tulsi Indian, featuring North Indian cuisine, Tributary Brewing and The Wallingford Dram.